harrisonturton/xdp-rs/README.md

 Library that makes it easy for applications to use `AF_XDP` sockets.
 It only depends on `libc` and `libbpf` bindings.

+## Requirements

+The following system libraries must exist:

+* `libbpf`
+* `libzstd`
+* `libz`
+* `libelf`

+These are required because they are dynamically-linked dependencies of `libbpf`.

+## Example

+1. `cd examples/pass-to-xsk-or-drop && make`
+2. Create a network interface
+3. Run `bazel run //examples/packet-counter ./examples/pass-to-xsk-or-drop/kernel_prog.o <ifname> <queue_id>`
+4. In a seperate tab, `ping` the network interface
+5. You should see each packet being logged in the XDP program, but dropped from the ping

 ## Usage

 ```rust